 This great quote comes from Donald H. McGannon (who ran the Westinghouse Broadcasting Corporation and served as President of the National Urban League) summarises very well what we have been reading so far!

 To reiterate, leadership is much more than just a high ranking position or just simply being in charge!
-The need of a practical, inspirational and a visionary leader is eminent for the successful running of an organization, business etc
+The need for a practical, inspirational and visionary leader is eminent for the successful running of an organization, business, etc

 A true leader is one who

 - learns the essential leadership skills

 Needed to successfully nurture, lead, motivate, and create an atmosphere of being valued and in line with the companies goals and vision so as to ultimately attain success….together…as a TEAM.